misterlinderman/twintack/themes/twintack2025/docs/README.md

 - Update the [Features](FEATURES.md) document when adding, modifying, or removing features
 - Update the [Directory Structure](DIRECTORY_STRUCTURE.md) document when adding new directories or significant files
 - Update the [Development Guide](DEVELOPMENT_GUIDE.md) when establishing new development patterns or requirements
+- Add relevant conversation exports to the Claude notes directory and reference them in documentation

 ## Contributing to Documentation